it-dept-cis/RABET-V-Pilot/docs/source/Activities/RTP_Submission.md

 A change to one of these components will be treated a change to the entire component and the version number and change list will describe the entire component.

 The RTP should detail initial and ongoing vetting procedures for third-party providers and components (if not covered in the Process Descriptions), to include open source software and libraries.
 Vetting should include fit for the provider as well as security and reliability.
 Management of third parties includes the approach to policies, SLAs, reputation, maintenance, and past performance of third-party software and services.

+3rd Party Libraries will be processed through automated software bill of material (SBOM) tools.
+RTPs are required to facilitate the ingestion of software libraries through designated tooling.

 Initial Submission: Always required